MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/Migrating-from-Windows-PowerShell-51-to-PowerShell-7.md

 The updated PowerShell extension includes:

-- New ISE compatibility module
+- New ISE compatibility mode
 - PSReadLine in the Integrated Console, including syntax highlighting, multi-line editing, and back search
 - Stability and performance improvements